NebraskaCoder/across-tabs/README.md

 - **`closeTab`**

-  Closes a particular tab whose id is provided.
+  Closes a particular tab or removes an iframe whose id is provided.

   | Parameter | Description                |
   | --------- | -------------------------- |